Q: Our business asks how much would it cost to do X and in how much time.

 Q: Is a Scrum Master generally a full time position?
 It seems like a potential full-time job during planning and retrospective, but not for the full 2-4 weeks of an iteration when programmers are programming.
 Beyond daily scrum meetings, what does the scrum master do?

 A: Generally, yes, it is considered a full time duty.
 Scrum masters help to unblock team members from issues in their way, represent the needs of the team to the business, and facilitate meetings.
-Meetings include the daily stand-up, iteration planning, release or long-term planning, backlog grooming and estimation, and retrospectives.
+Meetings include the daily stand-up, iteration planning, release or long-term planning, backlog refinement and estimation, and retrospectives.
 If you have multiple teams, a scrum master can serve on both.

 Q: Why is it okay to convert points into cost but not points into hours?